 Why is it so important for kids to eat fruits and vegetables?
 How much should they be eating each day?

 Fruits and vegetables provide an amazing source of nutrition for kids, including vitamins, minerals, antioxidants and dietary fibre.
 Including fruits and vegetables in your child’s diet is important for their growth, development, and overall health and vitality.
-Eating a healthy diet that includes adequate fruits and vegetables may also help to reduce their chronic disease risk later in life.

 How many fruits and vegetables your kids should be eating each day depends on their age, activity levels and appetite.
 However, as a general rule it is recommended that kids between the age of four and fourteen consume 1.5-2 servings of fruit and 4.5-5.5 servings of vegetables per day.

-To find out how many serves of fruits and vegetables your child should be having each day, check out the Eat for Health website.
+To find out how many serves of fruits and vegetables your child should be having each day, check out the Eat for Health Website.